How to Improve Service Delivery: 3 Key Areas to Look At

 Next, it’s important to discover if your organization is optimizing the strengths and skill sets of your employees.
 Do this by:

->

-> · Seek and listen to feedback (ask what they do well; what they want to do more of; and what stands in the way of them doing those things)
+· Seek and listen to employee and user feedback (ask what they do well; what they want to do more of; and what stands in the way of them doing those things)

->

-> · Realign or supplement tasks according to their strengths, core competencies, interests and aspirations
+· Realign or supplement tasks according to their strengths, core competencies, interests and aspirations

 In working with our clients, we have found that through this discovery process, organizations find that there is a natural alignment in improving the employee experience and customer experience.
 You will likely find that your customers and employees are both craving efficient, convenient experiences.
 They want things that simplify interactions.
 The experiences of these groups are interdependent – happy employees can lead to happier customers.

 Business processes are another key to better service delivery.
 However, before you can effectively evaluate and improve processes, take a step back and identify your organization’s core strengths and goals.
 Ask questions such as:

 · What differentiates us?